Guatemala: CIFI-01/ Hidro Santa Cruz

 Synopsis

-In July 2015, CAO received a complaint submitted by community representatives in Santa Cruz Barillas, alleging that the Canbalam hydropower project had not undergone proper consultation with indigenous communities.
+In July 2015, CAO received a complaint submitted by community representatives in Santa Cruz Barillas, alleging that the Canbalam hydropower project had not undergone proper consultation with Indigenous communities.

 Complainants also claimed that opposition to the project resulted in violence and repression from both the company and the government, highlighting a specific incident on May 1, 2012, where one community member was killed, and two others were injured.
 The complainants believed that a security guard hired by the project was involved.
 HSC acknowledged that one of the individuals charged with the shooting had worked previously for their security contractor but denied any involvement.

 In December 2018, CAO concluded its compliance investigation and submitted the report, along with IFC's response, to the President of the World Bank Group for approval.
 The report and response were reviewed during a meeting of the IFC Board in February 2020, leading to a revision of IFC's response.
-The revised response, dated April 2020, contains additional information that was not previously provided to CAO during the investigation.
+The revised response, dated April 2020, contained additional information that was not previously provided to CAO during the investigation.

-In June 2020, CAO published its compliance investigation report and IFC's response after receiving clearance from the President.
+In June 2020, CAO published its Compliance Investigation Report and IFC's response after receiving clearance from the President.
 The report highlighted multiple instances of IFC's non-compliance regarding its review and oversight of the investment in CIFI, particularly in relation to the incident involving the Canbalam power plant sub-project.

 CAO's investigation found that IFC's pre-investment environmental and social (E&S) review of the company's E&S management system (ESMS) did not adequately match the level of risk involved.
 CAO identified deficiencies in IFC's evaluation of both the client's past performance in implementing the ESMS and their ability to meet IFC's standards in implementing the ESMS.

 However, IFC failed to engage with the client regarding the project or the violent incident, contrary to its E&S procedures.
-CAO's investigation revealed that IFC did not comply with its procedures for responding to serious incidents and did not take the necessary steps to ensure that the client's response aligned with the Performance Standards requirements for addressing project impacts throughout the project cycle, including at project closure.
+CAO's investigation revealed that IFC did not comply with its procedures for responding to serious incidents and did not take the necessary steps to ensure that the client's response aligned with the PS requirements for addressing project impacts throughout the project cycle, including at project closure.

 Despite the project being abandoned in December 2016, there is evidence to support the complainants' claim that residual impacts still exist.
-IFC, being aware of these impacts during the financing period, failed to communicate with its client to ensure that these residual impacts were properly assessed, minimized, mitigated, or compensated for as required by IFC's Performance Standards and Sustainability Policy, particularly during project closure.
+IFC, being aware of these impacts during the financing period, failed to communicate with its client to ensure that these residual impacts were properly assessed, minimized, mitigated, or compensated for as required by IFC's PS and Sustainability Policy, particularly during project closure.

-CAO Monitoring Report
+CAO Monitoring Reports

-This case is in compliance monitoring.
+This case is under compliance monitoring.

-Status as of June 04, 2024.
+Status as of April 15, 2026.